Who qualifies for the Mobile Meals home-delivered meal service?

 Yes, Mobile Meals charges for its meals.
 In many cases, insurance programs such as CareStar’s Waiver program, Passport, Buckeye, and Aetna cover the cost for service.
 Our staff will help determine whether or not you qualify for those or other programs.
 Private-pay clients receive a formula-based charge that factors in their income and living expenses.
 Your case manager can help verify your insurance eligibility.

 No. We’ve served clients ranging in age from three years old to 105.
 Service is provided for anyone with a medical need, regardless of age.

 I don’t qualify for government assistance.
 How much will the home-delivered meal service cost me?

 We determine each private-pay client’s cost separately using a sliding-scale that factors in their income and living expenses.
-Our staff will be happy to quote you a fee over the phone.
+A representative will be happy to quote you a fee over the phone.

 Do you accept food stamps from Supplemental Nutrition Assistance Program (SNAP)?

 Yes.
 Mobile Meals does accept SNAP food stamps and Electronic Benefits Transfer as forms of payment for home-delivered meals.

 Can I specify to my caseworker that I want Mobile Meals as my home-delivered meals provider?

 Absolutely, simply inform your case manager that you choose Mobile Meals as your provider.